lcsavb/autocusto/README.md

 Among its programs is the "High Cost Pharmacies," a service providing specialized medications for a wide range of chronic diseases.
 This service is utilized even by patients with private health insurance, as many of the substances provided are not covered by private policies.

 As of October 2023, the Brazilian minimum wage is R$ 1,320 (~250 euros).
 Thus, commonly used medications for prevalent conditions like Diabetes or Dyslipidemia can consume over 15% of a person's monthly income, rendering the treatment unaffordable without this assistance.
+Moreover, the program is also responsible for the dispensation of immunobiologics, oncological treatments, and drugs for rare diseases, which can cost thousands of dollars per month.

 ## Bureaucracy

 A nationwide directive regulates prescription dispensing, requiring:

 - For each medication:
-    - "Laudo de medicamento especializado da farmácia de alto custo" (LME - Specialized Medication Report from High-Cost Pharmacy) plus six prescriptions.
+    - "Laudo de medicamento especializado da farmácia de alto custo" (LME - Specialized Medication Report from High-Cost Pharmacy) plus six dated prescriptions.
     - A consent form for new prescriptions.

 - Conditional documents, depending on the diagnosis, may include: